zephirusgit/ai-workflow-ui-ollama/README.md

+Finally thanks to lia, vs code, and a lot of patience I found all the problems and now saving and loading nodes works.!!!!

 This project works with ollama, installed on windows, although it may also be able to run on linux, mac

 It is used to generate logical nodes, which interact with the llm ollama.